 If you are already happy with your diet, you can make your skin feel stronger with skin care products that contain peptides.
 Dermatologist Dr. Nancy Samolitis, MD, FAAD told Byrdie: "Peptides are essentially fragmented portions of proteins.
 So when they're used in skincare, the objective is for those fragments of collagen to stimulate collagen growth … Complete, non-fragmented proteins (like collagen) are not able to be directly absorbed through the top layer of skin, so these smaller pieces are able to get deep into the cellular level."

 To make your skin stronger, turn your attention from exfoliation to moisturization instead.
 Whether you're a dry, combination, oily or sensitive skin type, keeping your skin hydrated is the first step to skin health and having a strong skin barrier.

 Your lack of hydration could be due to genetics; you might be just born with a dry skin type.
 However, if your skin type is actually oily, combination, sensitive or normal, dryness could be caused by anything from air conditioners or hot showers to weather.
 Help your skin stay strong by applying moisturizer after cleansing.
 This step helps lock in moisture and protect your skin from the environment.

 Are you struggling with thinning skin?
-Have you tried any of the above tips or other treatments for this issue?
-Find out more about the Marine Flower Peptide Collection formulated with powerful plant peptides and marine flower technology for skin that feels stronger, lifted and firm.
+Find out more about solutions from your favorite Eminence Spa Partner, or explore the Marine Flower Peptide Collection, formulated with powerful plant peptides and marine flower technology for skin that feels stronger, lifted and firm.